Junia0806/Junia0806/README.md

-- ????
-Hi, I'm Junia
+-  Hi, I'm Junia
-- ????
-I'm interested in Software Engineering and Cloud Engineering
+-  I'm interested in Software Engineering and Cloud Engineering
-- ????
-I'm currently learning Front-End Web Development Learning Path
+-  I 'm currently learning Front-End Web Development Learning Path
-- ????️ I'm looking to collaborate on Movie Catalogue project
+-  I 'm looking to collaborate on Movie Catalogue project
-- ????
-How to reach me on
+-  How to reach me on
 <a href="https://www.instagram.com/juniavitasari7/" target="_blank">Instagram</a>,
 <a href="https://www.linkedin.com/in/junia-vitasari-1918a8252/" target="_blank">LinkedIn</a>